icons8/lunacy-docs/docs/tools.md

 ## Pencil tool

-The Pencil is a tool for drawing freehand shapes with a stylus or, having some skill, with the mouse.
+The Pencil is a tool for drawing freehand paths with a stylus or, having some skill, with the mouse.
 You will find the Pencil on the same fly-out menu with the Pen tool.
 Alternatively, you can use `N` as a shortcut.

 If you are using the mouse, just hold down the left-mouse button and draw the required path.
 Release the button when you are done.

 Unlike other tools that switch to the select mode right after you create an object, the Pencil tool allows you to create as many objects as you need.
-Each Pencil "stroke" adds a new layer to the **Objects** panel.
+Each Pencil "stroke" adds a new object to the **Objects** panel.
 You can group them later.

 The figure below shows two words *Lunacy* written with the Pencil tool.
 The top one is written in one stroke, while the bottom one is in a stroke per letter (grouped for convenience).
 See how they appear in the **Objects** panel.